Flashky/learn-angular/README.md

 sudo npm install -g @angular/cli
 ```

-Create a new Angular project:
+Create a new Angular project (select 'yes' for all the options):

 ```
 ng new myProject